 (3) On the death or adjudication of incompetency of a current or former notary public, the notary public’s personal representative or guardian or any other person knowingly in possession of the official seal shall destroy or deface, as soon as reasonably practicable, all official seals of the notary public so that they may not be misused.

 SECTION 18.
+Stamping Device.
 (1) A notary public is responsible for the security of the notary public’s stamping device and may not allow another individual to use the device to perform a notarial act.
 On resignation from, or the revocation or expiration of, the notary public’s commission, or on the expiration of the date set forth in the stamping device, if any, the notary public must disable the stamping device by destroying, defacing, damaging, erasing or securing it against use in a manner that renders it unusable.
 On the death or adjudication of incompetency of a notary public, the notary public’s personal representative or guardian or any other person knowingly in possession of the stamping device must render it unusable by destroying, defacing, damaging, erasing or securing it against use in a manner that renders it unusable.

 (2) If a notary public’s stamping device is lost or stolen, the notary public or the notary public’s personal representative or guardian must notify promptly the Secretary of State upon discovery that the device is lost or stolen.

 SECTION 19.
+Journal and Audio-Visual Recordings.
 (1) A notary public must maintain a journal in which the notary public chronicles all notarial acts that the notary public performs.
+If a notary public performs a remote ink-signed notarization or remote online notarization, the notary public, or a person acting on behalf of the notary public, shall make an audiovisual recording of the performance of the notarial act.

 (2) A journal must be created on a tangible or electronic medium.
-A notary public shall maintain only one (1) journal at a time to chronicle all notarial acts, whether those notarial acts are performed regarding tangible or electronic records.
+A notary public shall maintain only one (1) journal at a time to chronicle all notarial acts performed regarding tangible records.
+A notary public may maintain one or more journals to chronicle all notarial acts performed regarding electronic records.
 If the journal is tangible, it must be a permanent, bound register with numbered pages.
 An electronic journal must conform to specifications set forth in rules by the Secretary of State.

 (3) An entry in a journal must be made contemporaneously with performance of the notarial act and contain the following information: